Construction: History

 The first huts and shelters were constructed by hand or with simple tools.
 As cities grew during the Bronze Age, a class of professional craftsmen, like bricklayers and carpenters, appeared.
 Occasionally, slaves were used for construction work.
-In the Middle Ages, the artisan craftsmen were organized into guilds.
+In the Middle Ages, the artisan craftsmen were organized into craft guilds.
 In the 19th century, steam-powered machinery appeared, and later, diesel- and electric-powered vehicles such as cranes, excavators and bulldozers.

 Fast-track construction has been increasingly popular in the 21st century.
 Some estimates suggest that 40% of construction projects are now fast-track construction.